raph333/Consensus-residue-contact-calculator/README.md

 For simplicity, it is recommended to create a direcetory 'data' in the directory of the software (Consensus-residue-contact-calculator-x.x).
 As an example, see the directory 'test_data'.
 Make sure your data-directory has the following content:

-* PDB-files: Select protein structures of interest from a given protein family and download the corresponding PDB-files.
+* **PDB-files**: Select protein structures of interest from a given protein family and download the corresponding PDB-files.
 Put them in a directory which contains no other files.
-* reference alignment: Create an alignment of all sequences of the structures to be analyised.
+* **reference alignment**: Create an alignment of all sequences of the structures to be analyised.
 This alignment is used by the software to identify structurally equivalent residues.
 Therefore, for proteins with low sequence similarity, it is recommended to use structural alignment (and get the sequence alignment form the structural alignment) rather than sequence alignment.
 However, most protein families have sufficient sequence similarity to use sequence alignment.
 Make sure the names in the alignment are the same as the names in the names of the PDB-files described above.
 Also make sure to use the same exact same sequences as in the PDB-structure.
 If a sequence in the alignment has residues not present in the structure or vice versa, the identification of structurally equivalent residues cross-referencing with other structures will be incorrect.
 If a structure has no corresponding sequence in the reference alignment, it is simply ignored in the calculation of the consensus network.
 While the lack of one or a few sequences in the reference alignment decreases the size of the dataset, it does not corrupt the ouput.
 The presence of additional sequences in the alignment (which do not correspond to a structure in the dataset) has no impact on the result.
-* pdb_chain_pfam.csv: You can simply use the file from the directory 'test_data' or download the latest version from SIFTS-database: from https://www.ebi.ac.uk/pdbe/docs/sifts/quick.html
+* **pdb_chain_pfam.csv**: You can simply use the file from the directory 'test_data' or download the latest version from SIFTS-database: from https://www.ebi.ac.uk/pdbe/docs/sifts/quick.html

 ## Usage